Extracting the V matrix for MLMs

 4. Throw in random slopes

-The above will only work if the structure of $Z$ and $G$ are simple.
+The above will only work if the structure of and are simple.
 If data are not sorted, that may not work.

 library(mlmRev)